nuneskris/nuneskris.github.io/_pages/markdown.md

 #  Disclaimer:

-:warning: This site and its contents are provided on an "as-is" basis.
+⚖️ This site and its contents are provided on an "as-is" basis.
 I make no representations or warranties about the accuracy, completeness, or suitability of the information.
 Use of the material is at your own risk, and I am not liable for any consequences arising from its use.

 Thank you for visiting and understanding.